hotkit/rask/DESIGN.md

 ## Tenant packet `0x81` ##

-* variable -- tenant name.
+* variable string -- tenant name.
 * 256 bits -- tenant hash.

+## Tenant hash packet `0x82` ##

+* variable string -- tenant name.
+* variable string -- hash prefix.
+This will be empty for the top level tenant hash.
+The layer number is always the length of this string.
+* up to 32 copies of:
+    * 8 bits:
+        * least significant 5 bits -- hash suffix
+        * most significant 3 bits -- zero
+    * 256 bits -- hash value for the sub-part

 ## Create directory packet `0x91` ##

 * 96 bits -- time.
 The priority of the directory.
 * variable -- tenant name.
 * variable -- directory name.
-Relative to the tenant.
+Relative to the tenant root.

 ## Move inode out `0x93` ##

 * 96 bits -- time.
 The priority of the directory.
 * variable -- tenant name.
 * variable -- directory name.
-Relative to the tenant.
+Relative to the tenant root.

 # Numeric analysis #